 A professionally guided and structured intervention is possibly the most effective method for motivating any high-profile professional to accept substance abuse treatment.
 Doctors, lawyers, business executives, and other professionals typically look for treatment options that offer reliable results and confidentiality.

 Almost every substance abuse treatment center promises confidentiality to every patient, but this is especially important when treating higher-profile professionals.
 These individuals often face a much greater risk by admitting their addictions and entering treatment.
 Without help, they may face significant professional consequences and jeopardize both their careers and their families.

 Executive interventions can help professionals struggling with substance abuse confront and address their addictions in supportive, positive environments.
-Unlike typical interventions that involve close friends and family members, executive interventions usually take place in an employment-related setting such as a boardroom or conference room, and participants often include the subject of the intervention’s coworkers, supervisors, and possibly even company executives.
+Unlike typical interventions that involve close friends and family members, executive interventions usually take place in an employment-related setting such as a boardroom or conference room, and participants often include the person’s coworkers, supervisors, and sometimes even company executives.
 If a member of a company’s C-suite has an addiction, the other company executives will likely take leading roles in his or her executive intervention.

 Substance abuse and rehab unfortunately carry negative social implications in the U.S. Many American professionals like doctors, attorneys, and company executives have difficulty accepting the reality of their situations when addiction manifests, and many others develop high-functioning substance abuse disorders that may continue for years before these individuals start truly feeling the effects of addiction in their professional lives.